-When you renew your patent online, you can ask the IPO to email you a reminder a month before the next due date.
+When you renew your patent online, you can ask the IPO to email you a reminder 3 months before the next due date.

 If you do not renew your patent on time, the IPO will send you a reminder by post.
 They’ll use the last address you provided.
 If you want it to be sent to a new or different postal address, you should write to the IPO or renew by post.

 Patents granted later than 3 years and 9 months after the filing date